-Speaking with Shadows brings you a new story every fortnight on a Tuesday.
-Episode 1 invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
-Other figures stepping out of the shadows in further episodes include revolutionary soldiers from the Caribbean, a medieval Jewish community in York, and imprisoned conscientious objectors from the First World War.
+Episode 1 of Speaking with Shadows invites you into the 1930s world of Gwen Lally, Britain’s first female pageant master.
+Figures stepping out of the shadows in the other episodes include revolutionary soldiers from the Caribbean, a medieval Jewish community in York, and imprisoned conscientious objectors from the First World War.

-You can listen to the episodes as they are released below, and subscribe on your favourite podcast platform including:
+You can listen to all the episodes below, and subscribe on your favourite podcast platform including:

 Episode 1: A 1930s Pioneer

 Our first trip is to Battle Abbey where we discover the story of Gwen Lally, a former actress who directed thousands of performers in Battle’s 1932 pageant.
 We hear about Lally’s pioneering role as the first female pageant master and her exploration of gender roles both on and off stage.

 Listen to the episode here and follow the link below to read more about Lally, the Battle Abbey pageant, and how women in the early 20th century explored the boundaries of gender.Discover more about the episode